Air Manchester

 Air Manchester was a short-lived charter airline based in Manchester, England.
-The airline only operated for barely three months before it was sold.
+The airline operated for only three months before it was sold.

 History

 Air Manchester started operations during April 1982 with a single BAC One-Eleven Series 416, registration 'G-SURE'.
 They kept this aircraft through their period of commercial activities, the airline's operations with this aircraft ceased in September 1982 when it was sold to British Air Ferries.

 Fleet

 The Air Manchester's fleet consisted of the following aircraft: